rotexsoft/leanorm/docs/getting-started.md

 All the Query Logging functionality described in this section are only implemented in the **\LeanOrm\Model** class and not its parent class **\GDAO\Model**.
 Other non-**\LeanOrm\Model** sub-classes of **\GDAO\Model** are not required or guaranteed to implement the Query Logging functionality described in this section.

-LeanOrm allows you to log the queries queries generated and executed when:
+LeanOrm allows you to log the queries generated and executed when:
 - delete methods are called on an instance of a model class
 - fetch methods are called on an instance of a model class
 - related data is fetched (either via eager-loading or non-eager-loading / lazy-loading)